munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/muhamed-sjekirica/USART_Requirements.rst

    :verification-and-validation: Code inspection

    Description:
-   The USART must be enabled by setting the UE bit in CR1 register.
-   Also, the TE (Transmitter Enable) and RE (Receiver Enable) bits must be set in CR1 for transmission and reception.
+   The USART must be enabled by setting the UE bit in the CR1 register, and both the TE (Transmitter Enable) and RE (Receiver Enable) bits must be set in the CR1 register to enable transmission and reception functionalities.

 .. req:: USART data transmission
    :id: REQ_INT3_1744888604